BuoyantIO/service-mesh-academy/l5d-certificate-management/README.md

 # Certificate Management with Linkerd

+> **NOTE**: if you want more of a guided tour on rails, just run
+> `bash guided-tour.sh` -- that's the script you may have seen driving
+> the CNCF livestream on 24 August 2022.

 Three different ways to manage your certificates with Linkerd.
 What we will be doing today:

 * Generate and inspect a certificate with `step`.